mlars84/react-book-app/README.md

 - `Action Creator` is just a function that returns an object.
 The object is then automatically sent to all of the different reducers inside the app.
 Reducers can choose to return a different piece of state depending on what the action is.
 The newly returned piece of state then gets piped into the app state/react app and causes to re-render.
 - once all reducers process action and return state, they notify containers of change to state and re-render with new props.
 - Actions always contain a type and sometimes a payload.
 Type is always UPPER_CASE, usually a string, always separated by _:

+### Container/Action/Reducer Cycle

+- User has some interaction with UI aka clicks on something, which calls action creator
+- Action Creator is a function that returns an action with type and data from UI
+- Action automatically sent to all reducers
+- In this case, activeBook property on state set to the value returned from the active book reducer
+- All reducers processed the action and returned new state.
+New state has been assembled.
+Notify containers of the changes to state.
+On notification, containers will rerender with new props